 In the 2017-2018 academic year, 3-4 awards in amounts up to $ 8,000 will be available for dissertation support.
 In the following academic year funds may be used for a range of purposes including: summer stipend, fieldwork, travel, conference participation, equipment, and other costs associated with data analysis and facilities use.
 The funds cannot be used for tuition support or indirect costs.
 Awards are for one year (period from 7/1/2017 to 06/30/2018) and are nonrenewable.

-To be eligible, applicants must be full-time Ph.D. candidates (post generals) at Princeton University.
+To be eligible, applicants must be regular, full-time Ph.D. candidates (post generals) at Princeton University.
+Students in DCE are not eligible to apply.

 Princeton Environmental Institute